 Former Stock Broker Pleads Guilty In Manhattan Federal Court To Insider Trading Charges

-Preet Bharara, the United States Attorney for the Southern District of New York, announced that DAVID J. WEISHAUS, a former stock broker at a securities trading firm (“Securities Trading Firm-1”), pled guilty today in Manhattan federal court to charges arising from his involvement in an insider trading scheme.
+Preet Bharara, the United States Attorney for the Southern District of New York, announced that THOMAS C. CONRADT, a former stock broker at a securities trading firm (“Securities Trading Firm-1”), pled guilty today in Manhattan federal court to charges arising from his involvement in an insider trading scheme.
 The alleged scheme involved the misappropriation of material, non-public information (“Inside Information”) concerning IBM’s acquisition of a software company, SPSS, Inc., in 2009.
-WEISHAUS was charged in November 2012, and pled guilty today before U.S. District Judge Andrew L. Carter, Jr., pursuant to a cooperation agreement.
+CONRADT was charged in November 2012, and pled guilty today before U.S. District Judge Andrew L. Carter, Jr. pursuant to a cooperation agreement.

-According to the Indictment to which WEISHAUS pled guilty, statements made during the plea proceeding, and other court documents:
+According to the Indictment to which CONRADT pled guilty, statements made during the plea proceeding, and other court documents:

 The Inside Information concerning IBM’s acquisition of SPSS originated from a corporate lawyer who was part of the legal team that represented IBM in the transaction (“Attorney-1”) in 2009.
 On May 31, 2009, Attorney-1 shared Inside Information concerning the transaction, including the names of the parties and the fact that IBM was going to acquire SPSS for a significant premium over its market price, with his close friend, Trent Martin, a former research analyst at an international financial services firm.
 The information was shared in confidence and, based on their longstanding history of sharing confidences, Attorney-1 expected that Martin would not share the information or use it to trade.

-WEISHAUS, 33, of New York, New York, pled guilty to one count of conspiracy to commit securities fraud and one count of securities fraud.
+CONRADT, 35, of Denver, Colorado, pled guilty to one count of conspiracy to commit securities fraud and two counts of securities fraud.
 The conspiracy count carries a maximum sentence of five years in prison and a fine of $250,000, or twice the gross gain or loss from the offense.
-The securities fraud count carries a maximum sentence of 20 years in prison and a maximum fine of $5 million.
-As part of his plea agreement, WEISHAUS agreed to forfeit his share of the proceeds obtained from the offense.
-He is scheduled to be sentenced by Judge Carter on April 25, 2014, at 3:15 p.m.
+The securities fraud counts each carry a maximum sentence of 20 years in prison and a maximum fine of $5 million.
+As part of his plea agreement, CONRADT agreed to forfeit his share of the proceeds obtained from the offense.
+He is scheduled to be sentenced by Judge Carter on October 3, 2013.

-Mr. Bharara praised the investigative work of the Federal Bureau of Investigation.
+Mr. Bharara praised the investigative work of the FBI.
 He also thanked the U.S. Securities and Exchange Commission.
 Mr. Bharara noted that the investigation is continuing.

 This case is being handled by the Office’s Securities and Commodities Fraud Task Force.
-Assistant U.S. Attorneys John T. Zach and Telemachus P. Kasulis are in charge of the prosecution.
+Assistant U.S. Attorneys John T. Zach and David B. Massey are in charge of the prosecution.